-Located in, yeah, a Sears department store is a small café with a massive view.
+Located in a Sears department store is a small café with a massive view.
 On the 8th floor of the Sears, tucked away in the home decor section, is Café Don Porfirio, a Starbucks-like café offering sweet treats and an even sweeter view of Palacio de Bellas Artes, arguably the most gorgeous building in Mexico City.

-⇢ Address | Av Juárez 14, Cuauhtémoc, Centro Histórico, 8th floor, 06010 Ciudad de México
+- Address: Av Juárez 14, Cuauhtémoc, Centro Histórico, 8th floor, 06010 Ciudad de México

-⇢ Website | There isn’t one as far as I could tell.
+- Website: There isn’t one as far as I could tell.
 I’m really no help here.

 La Terraza @ Gran Hotel de la Ciudad de Mexico

 La Terraza is a restaurant and bar located on the top floor of the Gran Hotel de la Ciudad de Mexico, AKA James Bond’s hotel.
 It’s the place with the grandly impressive stained glass roof and bird cages (with birds) in the hallways.

-⇢ Address | 16 de Septiembre 82, Centro Histórico, 06000 Ciudad de México
+- Address: 16 de Septiembre 82, Centro Histórico, 06000 Ciudad de México

-⇢ Hours | Brunch, Saturday & Sunday: 9 am – 6 pm / Daily, 1:30 pm – 11 pm
+- Hours: Brunch, Saturday & Sunday: 9 am – 6 pm / Daily, 1:30 pm – 11 pm

 Personally, I’m not a fan of mezcal.
 However, from my experience, I appear to be the sole possessor of this belief.
 Regardless, I tried way more than my fair share of mezcal during my 3 days in Mexico City and actually found one I didn’t hate. (small wins)

 Mezcal, like tequila, is made from the agave plant and you can often find it with various “creatures” lying on the bottom.
-However, it’s meant to be sipped, not shot, and it tastes absolutely nothing like tequila but more like… oh, I don’t know… the pit of a BBQ smoker?
+However, you’re meant to sip it, not shoot it, and it tastes absolutely nothing like tequila but more like… oh, I don’t know… the pit of a BBQ smoker?
 My usual comparison is “an ashtray” but I’m trying to actually get you to try it, not turn you off.